-But if you want to shoot for really big gains, put a slug of money into Schwab Fundamental Emerging Markets Index (SFENX).
-Emerging-markets stocks were awful in 2011, but developing nations are growing much faster than their counterparts in the developed world and should produce better returns over the long haul.
+But if you want to shoot for really big gains, put a slug of money into the Schwab Fundamental Emerging Markets Index (SFENX).
+Emerging-market stocks were awful in 2011, but developing nations are growing much faster than their counterparts in the developed world and should produce better returns over the long haul.

 Trim IRA fees

 Both my husband and I have several traditional and Roth IRAs.
 Some of these accounts charge an annual maintenance fee.
 Can we consolidate them to reduce the cost? -- Becky Fontes, Maysville, Ky.

 Yes, each of you can set up a traditional IRA and a Roth IRA and consolidate all of your funds into those accounts.
 Not only will you save money by trimming maintenance fees, but it will be easier to keep track of your investments.

 Some firms, such as TD Ameritrade, charge no annual maintenance fees for IRAs.
 But even if you choose a firm that usually charges a fee, you might be able to avoid it by keeping a certain amount of money in your accounts.

 Vanguard, for example, charges $20 a year for all IRAs with balances of less than $10,000.
 But you can avoid the charge if your household has more than $50,000 in total assets with Vanguard or if you sign up to receive statements and other documents electronically.

 Track down lost money